All About Treasurers and Controllers

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 580,400 jobs for Treasurer or Controller in 2016.
+In 2016, there was an estimated number of 580,400 jobs in the United States for Treasurer or Controller.
 New jobs are being produced at a rate of 18.7% which is above the national average.
 The Bureau of Labor Statistics predicts 108,600 new jobs for Treasurer or Controller by 2026.
 There will be an estimated 56,900 positions for Treasurer or Controller per year.

 The states with the most job growth for Treasurer or Controller are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Alaska, Maryland, or District of Columbia.
 These states have the worst job growth for this type of profession.